Cylindropuntia fulgida (Engelm.) F.M.Knuth

 Opuntia fulgida (basionym), Cylindropuntia fulgida var. fulgida, Grusonia fulgida, Opuntia mamillata

 Cylindropuntia fulgida is a tree-like cactus with one low-branching trunk.
 It grows up to 13.3 feet (4 m) tall, with drooping branches of chained fruit.
-The stems are light green and are strongly tuberculate.
-Leaves have been reduced to spines, 6 to 12 of which grow from each areole.
+The stems are light green and strongly tuberculate.
 Young branches are covered with up to 1.2 inches (3 cm) long, silvery-yellow spines, which darken to a gray color with age.
 These spines form a dense layer that obscures the stems.
 The flowers are white and pink, streaked with lavender.
-They are up to 1 inch (2.5 cm) wide and are displayed at the joint tips (or old fruit tips), blooming in mid-summer.
+They are up to 1 inch (2.5 cm) wide, displayed at the joint tips (or old fruit tips) and appear in mid-summer.

 How to Grow and Care